-For more than two decades, Ms. Niuscha Bassiri has acted as arbitrator and counsel in numerous international arbitrations under the major arbitral institutions and arbitration rules (CEPANI, DIFC-LCIA, DIS, ICC, LCIA, NAI, PCA, Swiss Rules, SCC, SIAC, UNCITRAL, VIAC) governed by various procedural and substantive laws, including ad hoc.
+For more than two decades, Ms. Niuscha Bassirihas been acting as arbitrator (including emergency arbitrator) and counsel in numerous international arbitrations under the major arbitral institutions and arbitration rules (CEPANI, DIAC, DIFC-LCIA, DIS, ICC, ICSID, LCIA, NAI, PCA, Swiss Rules, SCC, SIAC, UNCITRAL, Vienna Rules), including ad hoc (for a list of selected arbitrator and mediator mandates, see below).

-In the past, Ms. Bassiri appeared as part of the counsel team representing the Russian Federation in an ECT case and the Republic of India in taxation and telecommunication cases in setting aside, revocation and enforcement proceedings before State Courts in Belgium and the Netherlands.
-As a mediator, Ms. Bassiri has successfully concluded an ICC mediation in an international post-M&A matter.
+Ms. Bassiri appeared as part of the counsel team representing the Russian Federation (until February 2022) in an ECT case and the Republic of India (until August 2024) in taxation and telecommunication matters in a series of post-investment arbitration setting aside, revocation and enforcement proceedings before State Courts in Belgium and the Netherlands.
+As a mediator, Ms. Bassiri successfully concluded an ICC mediation in an international post-M&A matter.

-Ms. Bassiri is listed in various panels and lists of arbitrators, including the Abu Dhabi International Arbitration Centre, ASA (Swiss Arbitration Association), BVI International Arbitration Centre, CEPANI (Belgian Center for Arbitration and Mediation), DIS (German Arbitration Institute), Hong Kong International Arbitration Centre (HKIAC), India International Arbitration Centre, LCIA (London Court of International Arbitration), NAI (Netherlands Arbitration Institute), SIAC (Singapore International Arbitration Centre), and in many arbitration directories.
+Ms. Bassiri is a member or listed in various panels and lists of arbitrators, including the Abu Dhabi International Arbitration Centre, ASA (Swiss Arbitration Association), BVI International Arbitration Centre, CEPANI (Belgian Center for Arbitration and Mediation), DIS (German Arbitration Institute), HKIAC (Hong Kong International Arbitration Centre), India International Arbitration Centre, LCIA (London Court of International Arbitration), NAI (Netherlands Arbitration Institute), SIAC (Singapore International Arbitration Centre) and in many arbitration directories.

 The arbitrations and mediations in which Ms. Bassiri has been involved concern state entities and private entities alike, spanning a multitude of sectors, in particular construction (FIDIC and MDB), infrastructure and renewables.
 She has also acted in industries such as banking, climate, energy (Energy Charter Treaty - ECT), entertainment, finance, food and beverage, highways, infrastructure, insurance, luxury and leisure, maritime equipment, metallurgical industry, mining, nuclear power plants, oil & gas, pharmaceuticals, railways, real estate, satellites, shipping, solar power plants, steel, telecommunications, third-party funding, transportation, watches, wind parks and yachts and relating to diverse legal issues including corruption, distributorship, investment, joint ventures, licensing, patents, post-M&A, sales of goods, sanctions and shareholdings.